 There’s a lot more left to uncover about Philippine history beyond the stories in our grade school textbooks.

-In fact, Filipino textbooks have a history of sorely needing improvement, hand in hand with the country’s education system at large.
+In fact, Filipino textbooks have a history of sorely needing improvement alongside the country’s education system.
 We are “a nation of fifth-graders,” said the late former University of the East College of Education dean Dr. Josefina Cortez.
-Only last December, the Philippines was assessed to be the worst out of 79 countries in reading, using 15-year-olds as the basis.
-In math and science, the Philippines scored second to the last.
+In December 2019 and using 15-year-olds as basis, the Philippines was assessed as the worst out of 79 countries in reading.
+In math and science, the Philippines came in second to last.

 Many exposés have revealed how Filipino textbooks are riddled with objective errors—for example, these DepEd-developed and published third-grade books apparently teach that Mt.
 Pinatubo is located in Zambales and Pampanga, Taal Volcano is immersed in Taal Lake and that Mangyan children don’t take baths.